Cahill Logo

 • The founder of a SPAC merger target in avoiding charges in SDNY and SEC investigations that resulted in criminal and civil insider trading charges against others involved in the merger.

-• Defending FinTech entrepreneur Ilya “Dutch” Lichtenstein, who has been accused by DOJ of conspiring to launder $4.5 billion in Bitcoin stolen during the 2016 Bitfinex hack, in one of the most high-profile cryptocurrency cases in history as featured in The Wall Street JournalThe New York TimesNew York MagazineThe Washington PostBusiness InsiderLaw360 and other news outlets.
+• Successfully defended FinTech entrepreneur Ilya “Dutch” Lichtenstein, who pleaded guilty to conspiring to launder more than $12 billion in Bitcoin that he stole during the 2016 Bitfinex hack, in reducing his sentencing exposure from life to five years in prison in one of the most high-profile DOJ crypto prosecutions in history as featured in the Netflix documentary Biggest Heist Ever and major news outlets including The Wall Street JournalThe New York TimesNew York MagazineThe Washington PostBusiness Insider, and Law360.

-• Defending a Cayman foundation associated with a global AI-related cryptocurrency project in connection with an SEC enforcement investigation arising from the project’s offshore airdrops of digital tokens pursuant to Regulations S and D.
+• Defending a Cayman foundation associated with a global AI-related crypto project in connection with an SEC enforcement investigation arising from the project’s offshore token airdrops pursuant to Regulations S and D.

-• Defending a DeFi wallet provider in connection with several government investigations, including a DOJ national security investigation concerning alleged laundering of Lazarus Group hacking proceeds and an investigation by a state attorney general’s office concerning allegations of consumer fraud.
+• Defending a DeFi wallet provider in connection with several government investigations, including a DOJ national security investigation concerning alleged laundering of Lazarus Group hacking proceeds and investigations by certain state attorneys generals’ offices concerning allegations of consumer fraud.

-• Defending the directors and senior officers of a leading cryptocurrency custodian in DOJ, SEC, CFTC, civil litigation, and bankruptcy matters arising from the company’s loss of access to millions of dollars in customer funds.
+• Defending the directors and senior officers of a leading crypto asset custodian in DOJ, SEC, CFTC, civil litigation, and bankruptcy matters arising from the company’s loss of access to customer funds.

-• Defending the owner of a “relayer” for a cryptocurrency mixing service in an SDNY investigation concerning compliance with OFAC sanctions as well as money transmitter and anti-money laundering requirements.
+• Defending the owner of a “relayer” for a crypto mixing service in an SDNY investigation concerning compliance with OFAC sanctions as well as money transmitter and anti-money laundering requirements.

-• Defending the co-founder of several NFT projects in a DOJ Fraud Section investigation concerning “rug pull” scam allegations.
+• Defending an NFT project promoter in a DOJ Fraud Section inquiry concerning “rug pull” scam allegations.

-• Representing Coinbase as amicus curiae in the SEC’s cryptocurrency enforcement action against Ripple Labs.
+• Successfully represented Coinbase as amicus curiae in summary judgment litigation in SEC v.
+Ripple Labs.

 • Successfully represented the former COO of a global energy company in avoiding criminal or civil charges in DOJ and SEC investigations arising from the Deepwater Horizon oil spill.*